 Apps

-A Clawnify app is a small TypeScript project you deploy via the CLI.
-It exposes typed procedures that your agent — and any MCP client connected to mcp.clawnify.com — can call directly.
+Every app is also a typed API: its procedures become tools your agent — and any MCP client connected to mcp.clawnify.com — can call directly.
+So an app is both something people use in the browser and something agents drive programmatically.

 clawnify init my-app